List of major Lucha Libre AAA Worldwide events

-Lucha Libre AAA Worldwide is a Mexican lucha libre (professional wrestling) promotion founded in 1992 by Antonio Peña as Asistencia Asesoría y Administración (AAA).
-Since its founding, the promotion has held various numerous notable events, with the events often shown on pay-per-view or on television and streaming services via AAA's broadcast partners.
+Lucha Libre AAA Worldwide is a Mexican lucha libre promotion founded in 1992 by Antonio Peña as Asistencia Asesoría y Administración (AAA).
+Since its founding, the promotion has held numerous notable professional wrestling events, with the events often shown on pay-per-view or on television and streaming services via AAA's broadcast partners.
 The events feature professional wrestling matches that result from scripted storylines, where wrestlers portray heels (referred to as rudos in lucha libre), faces (referred to as técnicos in lucha libre), or less distinguishable characters in scripted events that build tension and culminate in a wrestling match or series of matches.